 Garryowen players have represented Ireland throughout our history, with eight of these performing with distinction on various Lions and in many cases Barbarians sides.
 One of our most famous players is one of our favourite – 2002 World Rugby Player of the Year, Keith Wood.
 With David Wallace, he brought huge pride to all in the club following his performances in Australia for the Lions, in 2001, and of course on his first Lions tour to South Africa 1997.

 Every position on the Irish team has been filled at some stage by a Garryowen player, underlining our commitment to a balance of tough forward play with a very open running style.
-This site will give you an opportunity to find out about current players, our ground breaking Academy – the only one of its kind in Ireland, keep in touch with what’s happening in the club, view fixtures and results, read match reports and to stay in contact with the club, whether you are in Limerick, or are one of our many members around the world.
+This site will give you an opportunity to find out about current players, whilst keeping in touch with what’s happening in the club, view fixtures and results, read match reports etc , whether you are in Limerick, or are one of our many members around the world.